-Catalonia’s majestic coast, Costa Brava..
-With a plethora of towns to choose from it was so hard to choose where to begin our journey.
-We had the wonderful opportunity to visit Costa Brava in Catalonia this spring and I just fell in love with this country and its people.
+Catalonia’s majestic coast, Costa Brava in Spain.
+Without a doubt, these towns make it hard to choose from it was so hard to choose where to begin our journey.
+We had the wonderful opportunity to visit the Catalonia coast this spring and I just fell in love with this country and its people.
 Here are a few of my highlights – check out my YouTube channel too for the VLOG as well.

-Just north of Barcelona on its eastern coast are the beach towns of Tossa de Mar, Pals and Gerona.
+Just north of Barcelona is Catalonia on the Costa Brava.
+We were excited to visit the beach towns of Tossa de Mar, Pals and Girona.
 When you book a flight to Barcelona from Germany be sure you know which Barcelona airport you are landing.
-We flew into the Girona airport, small, easy in and out but 1 hour without traffic north of Barcelona.
+In the end, we flew into the Girona airport, small, easy in and out but 1 hour without traffic north of Barcelona.
 So that kind of determined our visit.
 My friend Eva invited us to tour this area with her and her fiance, Kevin.
 So we jumped at the opportunity.

 First stop, Tossa de Mar

-Tossa de Mar ~ as soon as we arrived we walked our way up to the Castel de Mar.
+Tossa de Mar in Catalonia.
+As soon as we arrived we walked our way up to the Castel de Mar.
 Here we found a wonderful park and a bite to eat with spectacular views.

 After walking the old town and doing a little shopping we headed to Tamariu.

-We decided to stay in Tamariu.
-Still an hour away from the airport but we were right on the ocean…ahh, no brainer.
-This coastal town is quiet, has a small beach, a few restaurants and I found this three – star hotel that had wonderful service.
+Ultimately, in Catalonia, we decided to stay in Tamariu.
+However, it was an hour away from the airport but we were right on the ocean…ahh, no brainer.
+This coastal town is quiet, has a small beach, a few restaurants and I found this three-star hotel that had wonderful service.

-The beach town of Tamariu was small but special, it seemed like it was probably a local favorite in the summer months.
+The beach town of Tamariu in Catalonia was small but special, it seemed like it was probably a local favorite in the summer months.
 I felt right at home.
 We arrived late and had dinner in the hotel restaurant.
 Very good and service outstanding, but I would recommend making reservations when you check-in as they were quite busy.
-We stayed a few nights here making this our base to travel to the surrounding coast line towns.
+We stayed a few nights here making this our base to travel to the surrounding coastline towns.

 and testing out the church bells… whoops!